 - After you put the bird is in the oven: Give yourself time to drink some coffee or tea, take a shower, and get ready for the day!
 You deserve to feel your best when all your guests arrive.

 - 1-2 hours before guests arrive: Start on your stovetop dishes like boiling potatoes for mashing or warming up the gravy.
-Bust out your slow cooker for keeping things warm.
+Bust out your slow cooker to keep things warm.
 Take butter out of the fridge to soften.

 - Once the bird is out of the oven: Now it's time to throw in all the casseroles/side dishes and get those baked off.
-Don't fret if the bird has to rest for awhile.
+Remember, the bird has to rest for at least 15 minutes.
 Keep it covered with foil until you're ready to carve.

 - Last minute: Toss salad, warm bread in the oven, slice the turkey, and pour yourself a celebratory beverage.
 Now enjoy!!

 Sketch out the day by roughly hour-long increments, then plot when your dishes will cook based on temps and times.
-For example, the stuffing might take 45 minutes at 375, but the bread will only take 30 minutes at 375.
+For example, the stuffing might take 45 minutes at 375F, but the bread will only take 30 minutes at 375F.
 So, make a note on your schedule to pop the bread in 15 minutes after the stuffing goes in.

 I also find that a checklist is useful to check off the components of each dish as I go, and to make sure I don't accidentally forget to bring any of the dishes to the table!